j2doll/CliWidget.J2/README.md

 For Linux, the requisites are:

 * A **C++11** compiler.
 * The **stty** linux utility which I use to hide the terminal input for InputPassword and for hide the arrow keys when selecting an option in menus.
-* The **tput** to hide / restore the terminal cursor.
+Also I use this for get one character from the input with `stty -cbreak min 1`.

 ## Compile